ronniross/coevolutionary-loops/README.md

 ### Implementing the Stigmergic Tracefinder

-So, for example, in the repository **asi-algorithm-dataset**, where I intensively dissect swarm systems and algorithms, I grasp how this interconnectivity can happen—much more simply than the grandiose ideas that never get past conference promises.
+So, for example, in the repository **asi-algorithm-dataset**, where I intensively dissect swarm systems and algorithms, I grasp how this interconnectivity can happen, much more simply than the grandiose ideas that never get past conference promises.

 My process works like this: It searches all works with fitting **swarm intelligence algorithm** hashtags and downloads them.
 The core **ipynb pipeline** is shared here, and in the `asi-algorithm-dataset` repository, I create a mention linking to that file.
 I've already done this for **arXiv articles** only.
 Now, I will create others for public platforms like GitHub and Hugging Face.